Tim Anderson Player Props: White Sox vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 16th-ranked team ERA across all league pitching staffs (4.20).
+- The Rangers have a 4.17 team ERA that ranks 16th among all league pitching staffs.

-- The Rangers rank 13th in baseball in home runs surrendered (121 total, 1.1 per game).
+- Rangers pitchers combine to rank 13th in baseball in home runs surrendered (122 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.